mbromham/SpotCorgi/README.md

 # SpotCorgi
 Development/testing code for 3d printed robot dog SpotCorgi at https://www.thingiverse.com/thing:3900070

-This is the version used in the video Introducing SpotCorgi on the channel below.
+This is the version used in the video SpotCorgi Says Hello on the channel below.

 Sorry, too much monitoring code and too few explanatory comments.
 Will be updated.